Lennox Life

 Window Units

-Factors that Affect Your Air Conditioners Lifespan
+Factors that Shorten Your AC’s Lifespan

 Location: The climate where you live can significantly impact your central air conditioner’s lifespan.
 If you live in a region with extreme humidity and hot temperatures, it may put more stress on the system, leading to a shorter lifespan.
 Installing units in shaded areas can help avoid the extra demand of working in the direct heat.